 Instructor: Melissa White | Fall 2017

 Building on coursework from CEP 810, and serving as the second of three required courses in completing my Graduate Certificate in Educational Technology, this course explored maker culture — the notion that individuals are innately creators, rooted in constructivism and personalized learning theory.
-Throughout the course, I immersed myself in the act of “making” using Makey Makey, an interactive circuit board and invention kit and, ultimately, developed a lesson encompassing classroom redesign for optimal learning and an infographic depicting the components of maker education.
+The primary goals of the course were to create experiences that were Novel, Effective and Whole (NEW, dig deeper into the TPAK theory, apply theories of learning and continue to grow my PLN and professional presence.
+Throughout the course, I immersed myself in the act of “making” using Makey Makey, an interactive circuit board and invention kit, to explore ways of designing learning experiences rooted in creativity and purposeful design practices.
+The course culminated with development of a lesson encompassing classroom redesign for optimal learning and an infographic depicting the components of maker education.

 CEP 812: Applying Educational Technology to Issues of Practice